mjosaarinen/lwaes_isa/README.md

 is mandated in all [TLS 1.3](https://www.rfc-editor.org/rfc/rfc8446.html) implementations.

-Here we'll briefly discuss implementation aspects of AES-GCM using the [bitmanip](https://github.com/riscv/riscv-bitmanip) (B) extension.
+Here I'll briefly discuss implementation aspects of AES-GCM using the [bitmanip](https://github.com/riscv/riscv-bitmanip) (B) extension.
 Pseudocode for a relevant subset of instructions is contained in source file [bitmanip.c](bitmanip.c), with prototypes in